jaredly/demobox/Readme.md

 - colors: for color names, see [the material UI color list](http://www.google.com/design/spec/style/color.html#color-color-palette)
 - fontPair: the font pairings come from [femmebot's](http://github.com/femmebot) [google type project](http://femmebot.github.io/google-type/)

+## Special Headings

+There are a few suffixes you can put onto headings that will give them extra properties.

+- `(<<)` marks the section as collapsed
+- `(>>)` marks the section as collapsible but expanded
+- `(||)` makes the section part of a column group.
+Adjascent sections (of the same heading level) that have this marking will be rendered side-by-side.
+    An example of this is the `demo.md` and "`demo.html` rendered page" sections above.

 # The `demobox.js` drop-in script